-You can find additional information about your investment advisory services and request a copy of the relationship summary at 513-661-3100 or by following the link https://adviserinfo.sec.gov/firm/brochure/117054
+You can find additional information about your investment advisory services and request a copy of the relationship summary at 513-661-3100 or click the link provided https://adviserinfo.sec.gov/firm/brochure/117054

-Who is my primary contact person?
-Is he or she a representative of an investment adviser or a broker-dealer?
-Who can I talk to if I have concerns about how this person is treating me?
+- Who is my primary contact person? - Is he or she a representative of an investment adviser or a broker-dealer? - Who can I talk to if I have concerns about how this person is treating me?